kenmccann/advanced-tier-offering/README.md

 As the customer’s consultant you will need to establish whether the customer’s registries are hosted on premise or if they’re using cloud hosted registries, such as Azure ACR, AWS ECR or Google GCR, additionally the other registries that we support are listed here
 [https://docs.aquasec.com/docs/image-registries-and-repositories#section-registry-details-tab](https://docs.aquasec.com/docs/image-registries-and-repositories#section-registry-details-tab)

-Where a customer is using on-premises container registries and the Aqua SaaS instance, you will need to configure the Aqua cloud connector before any images from repos can be scanned by Aquasec.
+Where a customer is using on-premises container registries and the Aqua SaaS instance, you will need to configure the Aqua cloud connector before any images from repos can be scanned by Aqua.

 Information on how the Aqua cloud connector works and how it is deployed is covered in the link below.
 [https://docs.aquasec.com/docs/aqua-cloud-connector#introduction](https://docs.aquasec.com/docs/aqua-cloud-connector#introduction)